National American Indian Memorial

 Detail of drawing from cover of the groundbreaking ceremony's program.
 This was not intended as a formal design.

 The National American Indian Memorial or North American Indian Memorial was a proposed monument to Native Americans to be erected on a bluff overlooking the Narrows, the main entrance to New York Harbor.
 The major part of the memorial was to be a 165 ft statue of a representative American Indian warrior atop a substantial foundation building housing a museum of native cultures, similar in scale to, but higher than, the Statue of Liberty several miles to the north.
 Ground was broken to begin construction in 1913 but the project was never completed and no physical trace remains today.

+The proposal was associated with the Wanamaker expeditions of that era, and the concept of memorializing the "Vanishing Indian".

 Background

 In 1908 and 1909, Joseph K. Dixon led two 'expeditions', sponsored by Rodman Wanamaker, wealthy from his involvement with the department store Wanamaker's, to visit Native American tribes as part of increasing white American interest in Native culture and efforts to "assimilate" the tribes into white American society.
 The first expedition, which travelled to Crow Agency, Montana, in 1908, saw Dixon carefully direct filming and photographs in an effort to capture authentic images without "any hint of the white man's foot".
 The following year Dixon returned to Crow Agency where directed around 100 Native chiefs to film "The Last Great Indian Council" and a reenactment of the Battle of the Little Bighorn.